How to search the InterPro website?¶

 to other text searches throughout the website.

-Selecting the accession number or name of any entry in the list of entries opens the corresponding InterPro page (e.g. member database signature, InterPro entry) under the Browse tab in the navigation menu.
+Selecting the accession number or name of any entry in the list of entries opens the corresponding InterPro page (e.g. member database signature, InterPro entry).
 An overview of the entry is provided and tabs on the left hand-side menu allow specific information for the entry to be viewed, for example the species in which a protein has been found, or structures matching an entry.
 More information on the browsing an InterPro page section.

 Domain architecture search¶